FZJ-JSC/jubench-hpcg/DESCRIPTION.md

     # $7 --> USE_NCCL
     sh ./build_sample.sh 0 $HPCG_COMMIT_HASH $HPCG_VER_MAJOR $HPCG_VER_MINOR $USE_CUDA $USE_GRACE $USE_NCCL
 ```
-When executing the binary you might have to preload `libcusparse.so` and/or `libnvpl_sparse.so` using LD_PRELOAD, because the benchmark requires a library version >12.1, which is checked at runtime.
+When executing the binary you might have to modify `LD_LIBRARY_PATH` otherwise the wrong library versions of `libnvpl_sparse.so`, `libcusparse.so`, `libcublas.so`, `libcublasLt.so`, or `libnccl.so` may be used.
+The benchmark checks at runtime whether the sparse-libraries' version is >12.1.

 ### GPU: AMD ROCm